lauswullum/SemiParametricAssignments/README.md

 julia appliedTest.jl
 ```
 This produces a latex file `latexApplied.tex` containing a table with results
-in latex format.
+in latex format as well as printouts of the estimates and confidence intervals.

 ```Julia
 julia simstudy3.jl
 ```
 This produces a latex file `latexSimstudy.tex` containing a table with results
-in latex format.
+in latex format as well as printouts of the study.

 ## Required packages in Julia